 Here is a concept on prayer that is related to what David is doing here.
 When we pray we should be quiet before the Lord, which basically means we should not complain or talk about the problem with others too much, but we should be confident that he has heard us.
 Then we should never be overwhelmed by current events that might look contrary to what we are praying for.
 But we should continue to wait on the Lord (keep serving the Lord, following the Torah) and to watch for further developments that will make God’s plan more evident in the area that we are praying about.
 That is what David is doing here.
 Even though David is crushed by what Doeg is doing, he will be strong , as all the righteous should be (Psa 1.3, 96.12; Isa 61.3; Jer 11.16).

 Psa 53.1-6 is a repeat of Psa 14 and some scholars see this as significant.
 They see an allusion to the destruction of the first Temple in Psa 14, and an allusion to the destruction of the second Temple in Psa 53.
 The heading reads, “For the Conductor upon Machalat, a Maskil of David.”
 We know “maskil” means instruction, but what does machalat mean?
 Some Jewish scholars (Rashi) believe that it is a musical instrument (a lyre).
+Others believe it means sickness, weakness and said emotions.
 It is only used here and in Psa 81.
 It alludes to the sickness and disease of sin, and the weakness that follows.

 Psa 53.4-6 tells us that God defends the righteous when attacked.
 The workers of iniquity have no knowledge, who eat up God’s people as bread.
 Don’t they realize what they are doing (v 4)?
 Psa 53.5 says, “There they were in great fear where no fear had been.
 For God scattered the bones of him who encamps against you.”
 It is interesting to note that this verse was actually fulfilled at the death of Titus, who destroyed the second Temple in 70 A.D.
 In the Talmud, Gittin 56b, it says that Titus wanted to be cremated upon his death and his bones scattered over the seven seas so that the God of the Jews will not be able find him and bring him before a tribunal of justice.